Quantum-Variant/WiDS-NLP-Chatbot/Week 2/README.md

 # Week 2 - Diving into Theory

-Week 2 will be a mote theoretical one, where you will understand some concepts of Natural Language Processing that will go into the intelligence of the Chatbot.
+Week 2 will be a more theoretical one, where you will understand some concepts of Natural Language Processing that will go into the intelligence of the Chatbot.

-The key recource for this week will be the book by [Dan Jurafsky](https://web.stanford.edu/~jurafsky/slp3/), which you can find in the week 2 folder.
+The key resource for this week will be the book by [Dan Jurafsky](https://web.stanford.edu/~jurafsky/slp3/), which you can find in the Week 2 folder.

 ## Chapter 2